boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/winforms.md

 ## How this sample works

  1. Based on the dashboard provided in the embed properties, you will authorize the server URL by calling the `GetEmbedDetails` function. function.
-Learn more about the authorize server [here](/security-configuration/authorize-server/)
+Learn more about the the [authorization server](/security-configuration/authorize-server/).
     ![Get Embed Details](/static/assets/javascript/sample/images/winforms-authorize.png)

  2. In the authorization mentioned above, the `SignatureUrl` has been generated using the provided `EmbedSecret key` and the embed details have been validated in Bold BI.
 Once the details are validated, the dashboard begins to render.